 Palliative care helps people with a serious illness feel better; physically, emotionally and spiritually.
 It focuses on improving quality of life at any stage of an illness.

-- Managing complex pain and other symptoms to your preferred level
+- Managing complex symptoms to your preferred level

 - Medical support for shortness of breath